 You should only ever spool your reel with the line recommended by the manufacturer for optimum rig performance.

-Modern spinning reels can be spooled with lines as light as 2 pounds and as heavy as 150 pounds.
+The top modern spin reels can be spooled with lines as light as 2 pounds and as heavy as 150 pounds.

 Line Features You Need To Be Aware Of

 Should Your Fishing Line Be Invisible?